-4.4.2 Love Waves and Overtones
+1.04.3.4.2 Love waves and overtones

 With increasing amounts of data and the sophistication of measurement techniques, measurement errors have become ever smaller.
 Systematic biases introduced by unmodeled effects then become significant.
-We have already pointed out in Figures 34 and 35 that Love wave overtone group velocity curves are quite close to that of the fundamental mode between 8 and 12mHz (125-85s).
-In a seismogram, short period Love wave overtones therefore appear at the same time as long-period fundamental modes.
+We have already pointed out in Figures 34 and 35 that Love wave overtone group velocity curves are quite close to that of the fundamental mode between 8 and 12 mHz (125-85 s).
+In a seismogram, shortperiod Love wave overtones therefore appear at the same times as long-period fundamental modes.
 Using sophisticated time-frequency analyses, such as the multiple filtering technique, one may be able to separate the different mode branches.
-However, it appears that even advanced techniques such as the branch stripping technique are not able to properly separate Love wave overtone branches, possibly because cross-branch coupling is significant (Mégnin and Romanowicz, 1999).
-The question now is, if even the fundamental modes can be analyzed without taking interference effects into account.
+However, it appears that even advanced techniques such as the branch stripping technique are not able to properly separate Love wave overtone branches, possibly because cross branch coupling is significant (Mégnin and Romanowicz, 1999).
+The question now is whether even the fundamental modes can be analyzed without taking interference effects into account.
 For oceanic paths in particular, overtones and fundamental mode group velocities are nearly the same for similar frequencies and separation is no longer trivial.
-It was discovered early that Rayleigh and Love waves are often incompatible, i.e. that no realistic isotropic model fits the dispersion of both wave types simultaneously (e.g. McEvilly, 1964).
-Often, such models exhibit low-velocity zones overlain by thin lids with nearly unrealistically high shear velocities.
+It was discovered early that Rayleigh and Love waves are often incompatible, that is, that no realistic isotropic model fits the dispersion of both wave types simultaneously (e.g., McEvilly, 1964).
+Often, such models exhibit lowvelocity zones overlain by thin lids with nearly unrealistically high shear velocities.

-Some argued that at least some of this discrepancy can be explained by Love wave overtone contamination (e.g. Thatcher and Brune, 1969).
-Others suggested that no uniform bias can be found in a large dataset that includes several earthquakes, for a given path and model (e.g. Boore, 1969).
+Some argued that at least some of this discrepancy can be explained by Love wave overtone contamination (e.g., Thatcher and Brune, 1969).
+Others suggested that no uniform bias can be found in a large data set that includes several earthquakes, for a given path and model (e.g., Boore, 1969).
 Due to this unsatisfying problem, initial collections of regionalized models resulting from inversions of dispersion curves did not include Love waves (Knopoff, 1972).
-The vast majority of publications addresses this problem by allowing transverse isotropy in the model, also called polarization anisotropy or radial anisotropy.
+The vast majority of publications address this problem by allowing transverse isotropy in the model, also called polarization anisotropy or radial anisotropy.
 More recently, Polet and Kanamori (1997) revisited this problem by studying the biasing effects for an upper-mantle model in Southern California.
 They found that after correcting for the biasing effect on Love waves from overtone contamination, the models obtained from Love and from Rayleigh waves were much more compatible than before.

-They also found that after the correction, the isotropic model that fit both wave types was much more realistic than before though the model had an unusually fast thin lid beneath the Moho and a low velocity zone near 100 km depth, both not obtained when inverting for each wave type alone.
-On the other hand, Ekström and Dziewonski (1998) argued that anomalies found in V{SV} , deduced from uncontaminated Rayleigh waves, and not in V{SH} led to their discovery of anomalous azimuthal anisotropy in the Pacific ocean, while V{SH} basically follows the lithospheric age progression.
+They also found that after the correction, the isotropic model that fit both wave types was much more realistic than before though the model had an unusually fast thin lid beneath the Moho and a low-velocity zone near 100 km depth, both not obtained when inverting for each wave type alone.
+On the other hand, Ekström and Dziewonski (1998) argued that anomalies found in $V{SV}$ , deduced from uncontaminated Rayleigh waves, and not in $V{SH}$ led to their discovery of anomalous azimuthal anisotropy in the Pacific ocean, while $V{SH}$ basically follows the lithospheric age progression.